leadedge/Spout2/SPOUTSDK/README.md

 ## OpenGL examples

-OpenGL examples are provided for Windows, Openframeworks and Cinder.\
+OpenGL examples are available for Windows, Openframeworks and Cinder.\
-Refer to "readme.md" in the "SPOUTSDK\Examples" folder.
+Refer to "readme.md" in the "Examples" folder.

 ## DirectX examples

-Examples are provided for DirectX11, DirectX12 and DirectX9.\
+Examples are available for DirectX11, DirectX12 and DirectX9.\
-Refer to "readme.md" in the "SPOUTSDK\SpoutDirectX" folder.
+Refer to "readme.md" in the "SpoutDirectX" folder.